Justin-Watkins/Emory/README.md

 __IMPORTANT:__

-- __Do not enrich your data with information than can not be known before a game takes place.
+- __Do not enrich your data with information that can not be known before a game takes place.
 For instance, you can't know the weather for an event in the future until a very short time before the event.
 This type of data is inappropriate for this exercise.
 If you have a question, ask.
 Your model can't win if you use data that you can't know before the game takes place.__
 - __Assume you are forecasting these games months in advance, not the few days before they take place.__